jdefrance7/SeniorDesignProject/README.md

 2. Select the proper port from the `Tools->Port` menu in the Arduino IDE toolbar.

-3. Select "Parallel Programmer" from the `Tools->Programmer` menu in the Arduino IDE toolbar.
+3. Select `Parallel Programmer` from the `Tools->Programmer` menu in the Arduino IDE toolbar.

 4. Select `Sketch->Upload Using Programmer` from the Arduino IDE toolbar.